-Because of the interdisciplinary nature of Philosophy, the Department welcomes and encourages double majors.
-With the permission of the Chair, Philosophy double majors may count two related courses from the second major toward fulfilling the Philosophy Major requirements.
+Because of the interdisciplinary nature of philosophy, the department welcomes and encourages double majors.
+With the permission of the chair, philosophy majors may count up to two related courses from the second major toward fulfillment of the philosophy major requirements.